 (“Dusty” and “Griff” kicking virtual butt in the A-10C, and “Cat”, “Griff” and “Olieman” turning stuff into junk.)

-Somewhere out of the blue the television and print media heard of our little computer flying “coffee-klatches” and decided to interview us.
-The next thing we knew, we were in the print media, and the subject of one the evening news “fluff” stories.
-IIRC, the day the newspaper lady showed up to interview us, she had her teenage son in tow.
-During the span of the interview, we (of course) sat her down behind one of the CRTs, briefly explained the use of the joystick and throttle, and turned her loose in the F-16.
+Somewhere out of the blue the television and print media heard of our little computer flying “coffee klatches” and decided to interview us.
+The next thing we knew, we were in the print media and the subject of one of the evening news “fluff” stories.
+The newspaper lady showed up to interview us, and she had her teenage son in tow.
+During the span of the interview, we (of course) sat her down behind one of the CRT monitors, briefly explained the use of the joystick and throttle, and turned her loose in the F-16.
 She didn’t last very long, and it was not a pretty sight.
 We (again, of course) asked her son if he’d like a turn in the barrel, and he jumped at the chance!
 The kid was a natural!
-He could fly quite nicely, and seemed to be enjoying himself (not like his mother).
+He could fly quite nicely and seemed to be enjoying himself (not like his mother).
 I’m fairly sure all those hours spent on the X-box were a bit of an “in your face Mom” type moment for him.
 Lol.

 (TV news dude intently concentrating on NOT ending up “D-E-D” dead in the cyber world of “Falcon 4.0”…”Cat” is in the foreground.
 I’m giving him a few “priceless” tips…which I’m sure didn’t help at all…lol.
 Photo circa 1998-1999.)

-The next (and final) installment will focus on a few of the simulations themselves…including the principle sim that we’re flying online at this time.
+The next (and final) installment will focus on a few of the simulations themselves…including the principal sim that we’re flying online at this time.
 Screenshots and videos included.)